|Food Service Director: Alexis Hohl

 Free and Reduced Meals

-Students eating at LCCTC can apply for free or reduced meals.
-You may apply online at School Cafe or ask for a paper copy of the application.
+The LCCTC is returning to a paid, reduced, or free meal program for the 2022-2023 school year.
+Students eating at the LCCTC are encouraged to apply for the free or reduced meals.
+You may apply online at School Cafe or download a copy from the “Helpful Links” section.
 YOU MUST SUBMIT TWO APPLICATIONS – one to LCCTC and one to your child’s sending school.
 If your child’s sending school uses the same online application process, you will have to create a separate login for LCCTC with a different email address.

 Student Account Access